kannkyo/arrows/nexus/npm/README.md

       if you want to use `admin:admin123`, you can use default _auth.

-2. Download new package on online
+2. Download new packages on online

    1. Make `.npmrc` file